Irish Traditional Music

 1. Individual Tuition – select instruments – arranged to suit the student’s needs

 If you’ve ever wanted to learn Irish traditional music, and have a tin whistle, flute, bodhrán, guitar, Irish bouzouki, mandola, octave mandolin, or even a set of uilleann pipes lying around the house, then these classes are for you!
 Individual tuition is ideal for complete beginners who want to learn the basics and get playing right away, or intermediate/advanced students wanting to master their instrument by learning the more sophisticated tunes and techniques.
 All Students who attend these one-to-one classes will have the opportunity to sit exams and receive certification awards from the London College of Music.

-Declan is available all week (Mondays to Saturdays) to give individual lessons on the tin whistle, Irish flute, uilleann pipes, bodhrán, guitar, Irish bouzouki, mandola and octave mandolin.
+Declan teaches all week (Mondays to Saturdays) giving individual lessons on the tin whistle, Irish flute, uilleann pipes, bodhrán, guitar, Irish bouzouki, mandola and octave mandolin.
 Times that suit you can be arranged!

 For Melodic Instruments (Tin Whistle, Flute, Uilleann Pipes):

 All ages and levels are welcome!!
 Beginners will learn breathing/bag technique, correct fingering, all the notes of the scale, and how to play simple marches, polkas and Irish ballads.
 Intermediate students will focus on playing jigs and reels and how to play and insert simple ornaments into their music.
 In addition to these more popular dance forms, advanced students will also learn hornpipes, slides, slip jigs and airs and how to insert sophisticated ornaments and variations.

 For Harmonic Instruments (Guitar, Irish Bouzouki, Mandola, Octave Mandolin):